 At DAMAC, we’ve integrated green spaces within our communities and have incorporated sustainability measures in the construction and maintenance of our properties.
 We were one of the first companies to receive a green building certification in Dubai, and we will continue to incorporate best practices that will go a long way in making a big difference in our local communities, society and environment.

 According to a report by the United Nations, the world’s urban population is expected to exceed 6 billion by 2045, while there has been a marked shift in workforce trends, with the work-from-home trend set to continue into the foreseeable future.
 Furthermore, recent events like the pandemic have made the real estate industry concerned with the health and safety of the tenants of their property.
-Public health authorities could gradually amend building codes to minimize the risk of future pandemics, potentially affecting requirements for HVAC, square footage per person, and the amount of enclosed space.
+Public health authorities could gradually amend building codes to minimise the risk of future pandemics, potentially affecting requirements for HVAC, square footage per person, and the amount of enclosed space.
 Health and productivity are closely linked to the quality of the indoor environment, and that quality is primarily determined by decisions made during project development and construction.

 A further challenge facing the industry concerns the rights and needs of local communities.
 DAMAC’s success is based on its ability to identify long-term market requirements and community needs while offering real estate developments that are in demand, have excellent ROI and meet the shifting preference for all lifestyle-driven residences.
-Understandably, DAMAC has in its collection intricately designed real estate, both in the office space as well as communities, each catering to the needs of the modern-day office goer or entrepreneur.
-Flexible floor planning, a range of facilities to encourage a good work-life balance, including restaurants and cafés, health club and wide-open spaces are just a few of the standout features of DAMAC projects.
+Understandably, DAMAC has in its collection intricately designed real estate, both in office space as well as communities, each catering to the needs of the modern-day office goer or entrepreneur.
+Flexible floor planning, a range of facilities to encourage a good work-life balance, including restaurants and cafés, health clubs and wide-open spaces are just a few of the standout features of DAMAC projects.

 Regulation impacts many aspects of the engineering and construction industry.
 In a global survey by KPMG, regulation was identified as a critical driver for real estate growth.
 The real estate sector is significantly affected by changes in health and safety requirements, financial and labour legislation, and environmental standards.
 New regulations in any of these areas can affect business operations adversely, as developers would have to take on the added cost of adherence to them.
 But with that said, without regulation, we cannot keep the real estate industry in check.